 D-99-03: Phytosanitary import requirements to prevent the entry of Oak Wilt Disease (Bretziella fagacearum (Bretz) Hunt) from the Continental United States

 This page is part of the Guidance Document Repository (GDR).

 Looking for related documents?

 Search for related documents in the Guidance Document Repository

-This directive contains the phytosanitary requirements for the importation of propagative and non-propagative materials, of oak (Quercus spp.), chestnut (Castanea spp.), chinquapin (Castanopsis spp.), and tanbark oak (Lithocarpus spp.), originating from the continental United States (U.S.), to prevent the entry of oak wilt disease caused by the fungus Ceratocystis fagacearum (Bretz) Hunt.
+This directive outlines the phytosanitary import requirements and related measures for non-propagative articles of oak species: (Quercus spp.), chestnut (Castanea spp.), chinquapin (Castanopsis spp.), and tanbark oak (Lithocarpus spp.), originating from the Continental United States (U.S.), to prevent the entry of oak wilt disease caused by the fungus Bretziella fagacearum (Bretz) Hunt.

 Table of Contents